danielhicksjr/Food-E/README.md

 # Technologies Used

-1. Ruby on Rails, HTML, JavaScript, CSS, Bootstrap
+1. Ruby on Rails, HTML, CSS, Bootstrap

 # User Stories